Skip to Main Content

 If you have bad credit, you may be motivated to refinance your student loans to lower monthly payments.
 However, many lenders require a minimum credit score in the mid-to-high 600s.
 You will likely need a cosigner on the loan application to qualify.
 Shopping around and comparing rates may help you to identify lenders with varying loan approval requirements.

-If you cannot find a willing cosigner or a lender that will work with your existing credit, it may be best to work on improving your credit score and revisiting a refinance down the line.
-Even if you do qualify to refinance now, keep in mind that doing so may not be the best move financially, as you may end up paying higher interest rates on a new loan.
+If you cannot find a willing cosigner or a lender that will work with your existing credit, it may be best to improve your credit score and revisit a refinance down the line.
+Even if you qualify to refinance now, remember that doing so may not be the best financial move.